Trump Intervened In FBI HQ Project To Protect His Hotel, Democrats Allege

 Before Trump was elected, he expressed interest in an earlier project that would have involved moving the FBI to a new site in suburban Maryland and selling its Pennsylvania Avenue location to a private developer.
 That prospective move-and-sale deal was scrapped last year.

-"Given this background, President Trump should have avoided all interactions or communications relating to the FBI headquarters project to prevent both real and perceived conflicts of interest," the Democrats wrote.
+"Given this background, President Trump should have avoided all interactions or communications relating to the FBI headquarters project to prevent both real and perceived conflicts of interest," Democrats wrote in a letter on Thursday.
 "He should not have played any role in a determination that bears directly on his own financial interests with the Trump hotel."

-The minority-party committee and subcommittee leaders, led by Maryland Rep. Elijah Cummings of the House oversight panel, sent a letter on Thursday to the administrator of the General Services Administration to ask her for more information about Trump's role in the story.
+The minority-party committee and subcommittee leaders, led by Maryland Rep. Elijah Cummings of the House oversight panel, sent its letter to the administrator of the General Services Administration to ask her for more information about Trump's role in the story.

 GSA press secretary Pamela Dixon said Cummings and the Democrats are putting the blame in the wrong place: The FBI made the decisions about the headquarters project, not the president.